Algeria's Bensebaini scores brace as Borussia Monchengladbach fight back to defeat Bayern Munich | Goal.com

-Algeria's Bensebaini scores brace as Borussia Monchengladbach fight back to defeat Bayern Munich
+Algeria's Bensebaini scores a brace as Borussia Monchengladbach fight back to defeat Bayern Munich

 Algeria defender Ramy Bensebaini scored a brace as Borussia Monchengladbach secured a 2-1 comeback win over Bayern Munich in a Bundesliga game.